 DEQ has been authorized to enter into Prospective Purchaser Agreements to encourage beneficial use and redevelopment of commercial and industrial properties within the Columbia Slough vicinity.

 Treated groundwater from the EMC Site’s Central Treatment System (CTS) is discharged under an NPDES permit (included with the 1996 ROD) to the Gresham Sandy Boulevard WWTP.
 EMC treated water is tested quarterly at the CTS, and TCE concentrations have been below detection limits.
-The WWTP in turn, releases treated water to Columbia Slough.
+The WWTP in turn, releases treated water to Columbia River.

 Surface Water Use